 Plastic lumber can be cut and drilled like wood.
 No special tools are required.
 This makes it an option for do-it-yourself installation.
 It can be screwed down to a wood deck structure, just like wood decking, but many types of plastic decking are designed for hidden-fastener systems that leave the top of the decking unmarred by screw heads.

 Both plastic lumber and composite wood-plastic lumber cost more than wood decking.
-It's impossible to provide an average cost, as each project varies in scale, geographic location, and level of detail.
-Keep in mind that you will recoup a large portion of these upfront costs since plastic deck lumber is so low-maintenance compared to wood and likely will have a longer lifespan.
+You will recoup a large portion of these upfront costs since plastic deck lumber is so low-maintenance compared to wood and likely will have a longer lifespan.

 For an accurate cost comparison with wood decking, factor in the cost of periodic finishing that wood decking requires.
 Wood decks should be re-stained or sealed every two to three years in most conditions.
 The cost of materials adds up, as does the labor or the time if you're doing the work yourself.